-Boone Medical Group - Heart Surgery surgeons provide state-of-the-art, superior care for patients across mid-Missouri.
+Boone Health - Heart Surgery surgeons provide state-of-the-art, superior care for patients across mid-Missouri.
 As leaders in cardiac, thoracic and vascular surgery, they continue to offer the most advanced surgical methods for our patients.
 From pre-surgical evaluations to surgery preparation and hospitalization, our surgeons and nurses are here to ensure you understand your diagnosis and the needed course for treatment.

 Services offered include: